Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 3300 Gold
 - Long Sword

-**Rend**: Whenever you hit a creature with this sword, you apply two stacks of grievous wounds to them.
+**Rend**: Whenever you hit a creature with this weapon, you apply two stacks of grievous wounds to them.

 You gain +1 to hit and damage rolls using this magical weapon.